 Snowboarders are more likely to suffer ankle and head injuries, and less likely to be killed in an accident.
 Wearing a helmet won’t necessarily save your life in a horrific accident, but it can dramatically reduce the seriousness of head injuries.
-Also the use of athletic tape such as Kinesio tape, may help with muscle activation but won’t completely prevent injuries.
+Also, the use of athletic tape such as Kinesio Tape may help with muscle activation but won’t completely prevent injuries.

 Ankle injuries are also more common with snowboarders.
 Hitting jumps and grinding rails are a large part of snowboard culture.
 There’s a greater risk of ankle injuries when snowboarders catch big air.

 The most common injury among skiers is a sprain of the MCL, especially in less experienced skiers.
-Less experienced skiers tend to use the “pizza-french fry” method which puts a lot of stress MCL’s.
-Another common injury for skiers is tearing of the ACL.
+Less experienced skiers tend to use the “pizza-french fry” method which puts a lot of stress on MCLs.
+Another common injury for skiers is tearing the ACL.
 Most cases of ACL tears among skiers tend to occur due to knee hyperextension.
 Hyperextension of the knees can result in a partial or complete tear of the ACL and/or meniscus.

 Wearing a brace won’t necessarily take injuries out of the picture, most people that wear a brace tend to rely on them as a stabilizing device rather than working out and replying on their muscles.

 Skiing and snowboarding are both risky sports that can involve injuries due to falling, landing jumps, or making fast cuts when carving.
-Wearing the right protective gear, working out and stretching are great ways to try to avoid injuries.
+Wearing the right protective gear, working out, and stretching are great ways to try to avoid injuries.

 Whatever you do, never hit a jump, go on a black or double black, or do something you’re not sure that you’re capable of performing.
 It’s always better to be safe than sorry after the fact.
 Respect the mountain and respect nature, you never know what could happen.